Dunning Agent

 Allowance for doubtful accounts is one of the largest single estimates on the balance sheet of any commercial enterprise - and one of the most subjective.
 Under IFRS 9 the auditor must test (a) the appropriateness of stage 1 / stage 2 / stage 3 classification, (b) the reasonableness of the 30-day and 90-day rebuttable presumptions, (c) the inputs to 12-month versus lifetime ECL calculation, and (d) the consistency with macroeconomic forecasts.
 Under US ASC 326 CECL (mandatory for SEC filers from 1 January 2020) the auditor tests the historical loss data, the current conditions overlay, and the reasonable supportable forecast - all of which are management estimates with material judgement.

 PCAOB’s 2023 Annual Report inspection findings cite estimate-based allowance accounts among the top-3 most common Big-4 audit deficiencies year after year.
 A material weakness disclosure under SOX 404 typically erodes 4-7% of share price in the trading week following the 10-K filing - and triggers SEC enforcement scrutiny under SEC Rule 13a-15.
 For a Russell-3000 mid-cap with USD 800M market cap, a 5% share-price impact equals USD 40M of shareholder value destroyed by an AR provisioning failure that an automated Decision Log would have prevented.
-Add the audit-fee uplift (Big-4 firms charge 30-50% premium on remediation engagements), the management distraction (CFO + Controller + audit committee time), and the carrying cost in higher cost of capital, and the practical exposure on a single AR provisioning failure runs to USD 50-100M for a typical mid-cap multinational.
+Add the audit-fee uplift (Big-4 firms charge a 30-50% premium on remediation engagements), the management distraction (CFO, Controller, and audit-committee time), and the carrying cost in a higher cost of capital, and the practical exposure on a single AR provisioning failure runs to USD 50-100M for a typical mid-cap multinational.

 The international collections pipeline runs 13 deterministic steps - not 8

 Domestic UK or single-country dunning processes can be modelled in 8 steps.
 International cross-jurisdictional collections cannot.
-The Agent splits the pipeline into 13 steps because every escalation decision requires checking jurisdiction, debtor classification (B2B versus B2C under three different consumer-protection regimes), applicable interest rate (UK statutory, EU Directive, US contractual), aging-bucket transition (IFRS 9 stage 1 to stage 2 at 30 days past due, stage 3 at 90 days), credit-bureau filing rules (UK GDPR + ICO, US FCRA, EU GDPR + national rules), limitation period (UK 6 years simple contract, US state-by-state 3-15 years, EU member-state by member-state), and pre-litigation requirements (UK Pre-Action Protocol, US Reg F validation notice, EU national procedures).
+The Agent splits the pipeline into 13 steps because every escalation decision requires checking the jurisdiction, the debtor classification (B2B versus B2C under three different consumer-protection regimes), the applicable interest rate (UK statutory, EU Directive, or US contractual), the aging-bucket transition (IFRS 9 stage 1 to stage 2 at 30 days past due, stage 3 at 90 days), the credit-bureau filing rules (UK GDPR with ICO guidance, US FCRA, and EU GDPR with national rules), the limitation period (6 years for a simple contract in the UK, 3-15 years state-by-state in the US, and member-state-by-member-state in the EU), and the pre-litigation requirements (the UK Pre-Action Protocol, the US Reg F validation notice, or EU national procedures).

-A concrete scenario: a global mid-cap with USD 800M revenue and USD 80M average outstanding receivables, split 40% UK, 35% EU continental (DE / FR / NL), 25% US.
-On a typical Tuesday batch run, the Agent identifies 2,400 invoices overdue by at least one business day, classifies each by jurisdiction and debtor type, calculates 1,800 statutory-interest accruals (UK Late Payment Act + EU Directive separately), checks 380 dunning holds (open disputes + credit notes + payment plans), sends 920 first reminders, prepares 340 UK Pre-Action Protocol Letters of Claim, prepares 180 US Reg F validation notices, files 520 records with credit reference agencies (Experian, Equifax, TransUnion, Creditreform, D and B), provisions 280 receivables to IFRS 9 stage 2 (significant increase in credit risk), provisions 95 receivables to stage 3 (credit-impaired), updates 45 ASC 326 CECL pools for the US-listed parent’s SEC filing, identifies 22 receivables approaching limitation (UK 6-year horizon at 5y9m mark for early action), prepares 8 statutory demands under Insolvency Act 1986 for UK corporate debtors over GBP 750, and routes 3 cases to Treasury / Legal for human decision on MCOL filing versus solicitor escalation.
+Consider a global mid-cap with USD 800M revenue and USD 80M of average outstanding receivables, split 40% UK, 35% continental EU (Germany, France, Netherlands), and 25% US.
+On a typical Tuesday batch run the Agent identifies 2,400 invoices overdue by at least one business day, classifies each by jurisdiction and debtor type, calculates 1,800 statutory-interest accruals (under the UK Late Payment Act and the EU Directive separately), checks 380 dunning holds (open disputes, credit notes, and payment plans), sends 920 first reminders, prepares 340 UK Pre-Action Protocol Letters of Claim and 180 US Reg F validation notices, files 520 records with the credit reference agencies (Experian, Equifax, TransUnion, Creditreform, and Dun & Bradstreet), provisions 280 receivables to IFRS 9 stage 2 and 95 to stage 3, updates 45 ASC 326 CECL pools for the US-listed parent’s SEC filing, flags 22 receivables approaching limitation (at the 5y9m mark on the UK 6-year horizon, for early action), prepares 8 statutory demands under the Insolvency Act 1986 for UK corporate debtors over GBP 750, and routes 3 cases to Treasury and Legal for a human decision on MCOL filing versus solicitor escalation.

 In the Decision Layer, 12 of the 13 steps are rule-based (R).
 The single human decision is the formal escalation - whether to file a UK Statutory Demand under Insolvency Act 1986 s.
 123, route to MCOL or High Court, or pursue US state court action.
 That decision involves trade-offs between recovery probability, customer relationship, court fees (UK MCOL: GBP 35-10,000 sliding scale, US small claims USD 25-200), legal costs, and reputational risk that no rule should resolve unilaterally.
 Every other step - interest calculation, validation notice, credit-bureau filing, ECL provisioning, limitation tracking - is a deterministic application of statute, regulation, or accounting standard.